cognitivetech/ollama-ebook-summary/README.md

 This corresponds my own experience while summarizing many long documents using local llm.

-You can check the [depreciated walkthroughs and rankings](notes/depreciated/) for information on some of my learning process with LLM and how I came to certain decisions.
+You can check the [depreciated walkthroughs and rankings](notes/depreciated/) for more background on how I got here.

 ### Comparison with RAG